timsherrell/azure-network-protocols/README.md

 <h2>High-Level Steps</h2>

-- Observed traffic with Wireshark
+- Captured packets for a variety of network traffic with Wireshark
-- Step 2
+- Allowed inbound ICMP
-- Step 3
+- Remoted to Ubuntu with SSH and navigated terminal
-- Step 4
+- Observed DNS packets with nslookup

 <h2>Actions and Observations</h2>
 <p>